 There’s surprisingly many sustainable swimwear brands.
 For this post I chose the most interesting eco swimwear brands from Europe (though they ship worldwide).

 So even if you are shopping sustainable – you don’t have to give up on the quality or experience.
+If you are planning beach days, pair the swimwear choice with my guide to natural face sunscreens.

-Sustainable swimwear brands from Europe
+Best sustainable swimwear brands from Europe

 I listed the best sustainable European swimwear brands.
 (Mostly because I live in Finland and ordering elsewhere doesn’t make sense.
 But as I mentioned, they ship worldwide.)